hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 I initially listened to these speakers and made my subjective notes before I started measuring objectively.
 I did not want my knowledge of the measurements to influence my subjective opinion.
 This is important because I want to try to correlate the objective data with what I hear in my listening space in order to determine the validity of the measurement process.
 I try to do a few listening sessions over a couple days so I can give my ears a break and come back "fresh".

-Upon measuring and fiding the low frequency trim, I applied the EQ above and did another round of listening.
+Upon measuring and finding the low frequency trim, I applied the EQ above and did another round of listening.

 Below is the measured in-room response at the main listening position (MLP) in blue, across the front row of seats (red) both compared against the predicted in-room response (black).
 You can see the prediction follows pretty reasonably to what is measured in the seated position, aside from the major modal dip at ~125Hz and the dip between 2-3kHz.